sunpy/sunpy/.github/ISSUE_TEMPLATE/whatever_else.md

 ---
 name: Anything else
-about: If it does not fit under the below sections.
+about: If it does not fit under the above sections.
 ---

 <!--